adhuc-projects/cena-old/README.md

 - To start up the application and its dependencies, run:
 `make up`

-- You can access the health status page at the following address: [`http://localhost:8080/management/health`](http://localhost:8080/management/health)
+- You can access the API documentation page at the following address: [`http://localhost:8080/api/docs/api-guide.html`](http://localhost:8080/api/docs/api-guide.html)

 ## Project resources